 ALGEBRAIC EXPRESSIONS

-Learn the parts and the difference from equations, then take the quiz!
+Learn the parts and the difference from equations, then take the 5-item seatwork!

 An Algebraic Expression is a math phrase made of numbers, letters, and operations (like +, -, ×, ÷).
 It does NOT have an equals sign (=).